KKghub/latency-visualizer/README.md

 ## Implementation

 This project uses JavaScript’s [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) to introduce latency.
-While setTimeout does not guarantee exact timing, it works well for this purpose because the UI is minimal and not resource-intensive.
+While `setTimeout` does not guarantee exact timing, it should work well for this purpose because the UI is minimal and not resource-intensive.

+> Note: Heavy system load (e.g., high CPU usage, multiple active applications) or browser throttling can slow down the event loop.
+In such cases, the actual delay may be longer than specified.

 ## Latency Numbers